Olympic power broker Sheikh Ahmad found guilty of forgery | Politics

 He was a strong supporter in the 2013 election of current IOC president Thomas Bach.

 The sheikh stepped aside — ”temporarily self-suspended” in the Olympic phrase — from the IOC and ANOC after being indicted by Geneva prosecutors in November 2018.
-He continues to lead the OCA.
+He continued to lead the OCA until stepping aside Friday.
+In a later statement, OCA vice-president Raja Randhir Singh said he would take over as acting president.

+The IOC said Friday the ''court decision is now being reviewed by the IOC chief ethics and compliance officer.”
+He was also an executive committee member at FIFA for two years but resigned in 2017 after being implicated by U.S. federal prosecutors in bribing Asian soccer officials.

 As a member of Kuwait's ruling family, the 58-year-old sheikh has been a government minister and in 2005 was secretary general of the OPEC cartel of oil-producing nations.